ANSHUu200/hackathon/README.md

 🚀 **We built an AI that tells developers how to deploy before they deploy.**

-> Cloud Cost Intelligence is an AI system that predicts cloud cost, compares providers, and recommends the best architecture BEFORE deployment.
+> AI Cloud Deployment Advisor is an AI system that predicts cloud cost, compares providers, and recommends the best architecture BEFORE deployment.
 It prevents 30–60% cloud overspending.

 **Unlike FinOps tools, this works pre-deployment instead of post-billing.**